 □ Where both defendants are charged with either-way offences, which in the case of the youth defendant do not fall within the dangerousness provisions or are not capable of being a grave crime and the adult co-accused has been sent for trial, the court must consider if it is necessary in the interests of justice to send the youth forthwith to the Crown Court.
 However, the youth will be asked to indicate a plea.
+If

-If that is one of guilty, sending the case to the Crown Court that is one of guilty, sending the case to the Crown Court will be avoided.
+However, the youth will be asked to indicate a plea.
+If that is one of guilty, sending the case to the Crown Court will be avoided.